 Parents have the right to request that their child be withdrawn from some or all of sex education delivered as part of statutory RSE, up to and until three terms before the child turns 16.
-Before making the decision to withdraw we would encourage all parents to read the information below which outlines those parts of RSE that constitute sex education.
+Before making the decision to withdraw we would encourage all parents to read the information below which out6lines those parts of RSE that constitute sex education.
 There is no right to withdraw from Relationships Education or Health Education.
 As the information shows these three topics are very closely linked and students will not see boundaries between science, health, safeguarding, relationships, and sex.
 Children and young people are naturally curious and will ask questions that flow from any line of inquiry.
-It is important to accept that there is a natural overlap between subjects andas such a withdrawal request should be carefully considered.
-Should you wish to withdraw your child from sex education we ask in the first instance that you contact Mr Miller (Junior School) (j.n.miller@rgs.newcastle.sch.uk) or Mr Stanford (Senior School) (g.stanford@rgs.newcastle.sch.uk).
-If a pupil is excused from sex education, it is the school's responsibility to ensure that the pupil receives appropriate, purposeful education during the period of withdrawal however we must stress that this withdrawaleffectively leaves the role of sex educator to the parents.
-For safeguarding reasons, it isimperative that if this material is not being received in school that it is delivered elsewhere, and this is also something worth thinking about when considering withdrawal.
-A record will be kept of any students who are removed from sex education.
+It is important to accept that there is a natural overlap between subjects and as such a withdrawal request should be carefully considered.
+Should you wish to withdraw your child from sex education we ask in the first instance that you contact Mr Stanford, Headmaster (q.stanford@rgs.newcastle.sch.uk).
+If a pupil is excused from sex education, it is the school's responsibility to ensure that the pupil receives appropriate, purposeful education during the period of withdrawal however we must stress that this withdrawal effectively leaves the role of sex educator to the parents.
+For safeguarding reasons, it is imperative that if this material is not being received in school that it is delivered elsewhere, and this is also something worth thinking about when considering withdrawal.